 Unusual Options Activity Insight: PepsiCo

-On Tuesday, shares of PepsiCo (NASDAQ:PEP) saw unusual options activity.
-After the option alert, the stock price moved up to $153.49.
+Shares of PepsiCo (NASDAQ:PEP) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $154.49.

 - Sentiment: BULLISH